 TCM is powerful and performs a myriad of functions.
-It regulates your hormones to increase follicular count.
-It increases blood flow to the uterus to thicken the endometrium and increase the likelihood of implantation.
+Acupuncture and Chinese herbs can regulate your hormones to increase follicular count.
+They can increase blood flow to the uterus to thicken the endometrium and increase the likelihood of implantation.
 Acupuncture is excellent to reduce the side effects of IVF drugs such as feeling very hot and sweaty, dry, red rashes and moodiness.
 It is very effective at reducing inflammation, boosting immunity and detoxing the body.
 Acupuncture brings qi (energy) and blood to your uterus and ovaries, to improve their function and better nourish your eggs and lining.
-Following pregnancy, it decreases the chances of miscarriage by keeping the mother relaxed, balancing circulation and maintaining progesterone levels.
-Above all, it is fantastic to keep you calm and relaxed, so your body can do what it needs to.
+Following pregnancy, it decreases the chances of miscarriage by keeping the mother relaxed, balancing circulation and supporting progesterone levels.
+Above all, it is ideal to keep you calm and relaxed, so your body can naturally do what it needs to.

 How will I get more fertile?

-Depending on where you are in your fertility journey Ilana can support you with the guidance of fertility apps, books, diet, therapy and mindset to help you become pregnant.
-You will find with this treatment that particular signs and symptoms will abate with time such as PMT, period pain, swollen breasts, dark and clotty menstrual blood becoming more fresh and red, less headaches, better energy, increased libido, more regular cycles and ovulation.
+Depending on where you are at in your fertility journey, Ilana can support you with the guidance of coaching, lifestyle advice, dietary therapy and optimal mindset to help you become pregnant.
+You will find with this treatment that particular signs and symptoms will abate with time such as pre-menstraul tension (PMT), period pain, swollen breasts, dark and clotty menstrual blood becoming more fresh and red, less headaches, better energy, increased libido, more regular cycles and ovulation.
 Many women notice an increase in fertile mucus which is paramount for successful conception.

 How often do I require treatment?

-Ideally once weekly.
-Treatment just before ovulation is ideal.
-Chinese Herbs are important for fertility, many women are physically burnt out and running low on reserves for many reasons such as living in a busy, polluted city such as Sydney, getting older, and a history of working long hours with little rest.
-Ilana supports her patients when they are requiring assistance with IVF or other Reproductive Medicines.
-She can also refer and recommend Fertility Specialists appropriate to where you are having challenges.
-Acupuncture is excellent in conjunction with IVF, especially after egg retrieval and around embryo transfer.
+Usually once weekly.
+As acupuncture and Chinese herbs are critical to fertility, Ilana often sees patients fortnightly for acupuncture with a two-week herb prescription.
+Treatment around the period and ovulation work well.
+Chinese herbs are very important for fertility, many women are physically burnt out and running low on reserves for many reasons such as living in a busy, polluted city such as Melbourne getting older, and a history of working high level jobs with little rest.
+She can also refer and recommend Fertility Specialists appropriate should you need a good referral.
+Acupuncture works well to support IVF, ideally weekly throughout the cycle and before and after transfer.